rsibanez89/simple-post-messages-sails/README.md

 ### Posting messages

 We don't need a user for this example so we are not going to create a user api.
-Instead we are going to ceate a message api
+Instead we are going to create a message api

 1. Create the Message model and the MessageController controller